Moto Z Play: Reception

-CNET noted that the Z Play had advantages over the standard model, including a bigger battery and a headphone jack, although it was thicker and heavier, and the fingerprint sensor was once again criticized for looking too much like a home button.
+CNET noted that the Z Play had advantages over the more expensive Moto Z, including a bigger battery and a headphone jack, although the Z Play was thicker and heavier, and the fingerprint sensor was once again criticized for looking too much like a home button.
 The camera was considered to be "altogether satisfactory for quick, casual shots", with fewer white balance issues than the Moto Z, but grainy low-light shots.
 In a test of "mild" real-world use, the device's battery lasted four days on a single charge.
 While judged as being slower in tests than the competing Alcatel Idol 4S and OnePlus 3, it was felt that the Moto Z's performance was "enough to satisfy your common phone needs", and was not sluggish in launching apps and performing common tasks.
 In conclusion, it was felt that the Moto Z Play was "an affordable phone with an impressively enduring battery life."